zentyal/zentyal/docs/en/user/intro.rst

    Installer menu

 After installing the base system and rebooting, you can start installing eBox Platform.
-First step will be to create a user on the system.
-This user will be able to login on the system and will have *sudo* privileges.
+The first step will be create a user on the system.
+This user will be able to log on the system and will have *sudo* privileges.

 .. figure:: images/intro/ebox_installer-user1.png
    :scale: 50